Harts2002/name/README.md

 ## Welcome to GitHub Pages

 <P1> I am Hao and this is my website.
-I am currenty a student in Vancouver, Canada, with a passion for computer science.
-Therefore I joined the Github community and I will be sharing my inadequate codes here so that everyone in the community can help me improve.
-Welcome!</P1>
+I'm still a beginner at computer science but I joined Github to improve so to anyone who visits my page, thank you for your time and comments.</P1>